In this article

 Table of contents

-If you’ve been in the market for a business credit card, you’ve probably noticed a term often used: personal guarantee.
+If you’ve been researching business credit cards, you’ve probably noticed the term “personal guarantee” is used a lot.
 A personal guarantee provides business credit card issuers assurance that they’ll get their money back regardless of what happens with the business.

 But what if you don’t want to put your financial stability on the line to access capital for your business?
-In this article, we go over personal guarantees, when business credit cards require them, and how to access business credit without one.
+In this article, we explain personal guarantees, when business credit cards require them, and how to access business credit without one.

 What is a personal guarantee on a business credit card?

-Do business credit cards require a personal guarantee?
+Do all business credit cards require a personal guarantee?

 If you're a new business owner, a personal guarantee is usually required to open a credit card.
-A business credit card without a personal guarantee will typically require a higher business credit score, which will pose an issue if your business isn’t already established.
+A business credit card without a personal guarantee will typically require a higher business credit score, which will pose an issue if your business is a startup or still unestablished.

 However, there are some business credit cards you can get without a personal guarantee or established business credit.
-Ramp’s corporate cards, for example, use your monthly sales data to underwrite your card.
-If your business is making enough revenue, you may be approved for a card with a higher credit limit than typical credit cards.
+Ramp’s corporate card, for example, uses your monthly sales data to underwrite your card.
+If your business is producing enough revenue, you may be approved for a card with a higher credit limit than typical credit cards.

 Can I use my EIN to get a credit card?